aminbigdeli/Text-Classification-using-Transformers/README.md

 </table>

 ## Train
-In order to fine-tune each of the transformer models, you can execute the following bash file:
+In order to fine-tune each of the transformer models on your dataset, you can execute the following bash file:
 ```shell
 bash train.sh
 ```